phdru/m_librarian/docs/command_line.rst

     -s, --series series    Search by series
-    -a, --archive archive  Search by archive (zip file) -f, --file file        Search by file name (without extension) --id id                Search by database id
+    -a, --archive archive  Search by archive (zip file) -f, --file file        Search by file name (without extension) -p, --path path        Path to the directory with the library archives
+    --get                  Download exactly one book
+    --id id                Search by database id
     --surname surname      Search by author’s surname
     --name name            Search by author’s name